markhunte/Hype-CoreData-Example/README.md

 **If there is No coreData,  **

+It will convert the Json String into a Json Object via *JSONSerialization*

-The app will save the new data in the App's coreData.
+Working with the id/name and content/text  the app will save the new data in the App's coreData.

+Using the  name/id for the coreData Enitity '**ScriptingSetting**' ***name*** Attribute and the content/text as the ***content*** attribute.

-Remember, the videos should have explained how coreData works and fetchRequest, predicates etc.
+Remember, the videos should have explained how coreData works etc.

 The difference here is we are not using TableViews so we interact with the CoreData **Managed Object  Context**   (*moc*) a little differently.

-We use the context in much the same way we would with an Array and access the items within if the exist.
+We use the context in much the same way we would with an Array and access the items within if they exist.

-There should only be one item at any time being saved or fetched, so this simplifies things a bit.
+There should only be one item at any time being saved or fetched,  We use define and fetchRequest **predicates** to only work with the relivant data in coreData.

 The project is commented so you should be able to understand the process.

+---

 **If there is Existing coreData,  **

 the app will send this data to the Hype project telling it to load the boxes innerText with it.

+This will happen on sceneload.

 <img src="README.assets/Simulator Screen Shot - iPhone 11 - 2021-07-18 at 09.49.55-6598579.png" alt="Simulator Screen Shot - iPhone 11 - 2021-07-18 at 09.49.55" height="800" />

 ----

+This example shows how changes to coreData work by allowing the user to edit the current text in a box and save it.

+So each time the App loads the new text will be fetched and displayed in the Hype boxes.

+**Editing the Text**

 When you tap a boxes outer Group. ( to edit )